msantos/perc/README.md

         composed of two 8 byte values in native format.
 To retrieve the current settings, pass in a zeroed 16 byte value.

+    umask(Mask) -> OldMask

+        Types   Mask = integer() | list()
+                OldMask = integer()

+        Sets the file creation mask for beam.
+The mask may be either an integer or a list representing an octal number, e.g., "022".

+        The old mask value is returned.
+To retrieve the current umask without altering it, pass in a value of 0 as the mask:

+            perc:umask(0)

 ### perc_signal

 _WARNING: support for signalfd(2) is experimental only and is disabled by default._